xandergos/infinite-tensor/MAINTAINABILITY.md

 ## Testing and examples

-- Tests in `tests/` exercise slicing, dependencies, strides, and cleanup, and demonstrate typical usage with `TensorWindow((C, H, W))` and dependency chains.
+- Tests in `tests/` exercise slicing, dependencies, and strides, and demonstrate typical usage with `TensorWindow((C, H, W))` and dependency chains.
 - Example in `README.md` shows multi-stage, seamless blur using padded input windows and window offsets to handle boundaries.
 - Default backend is `MemoryTileStore`; alternative stores (disk, distributed) can be implemented by subclassing `TileStore`.